EnvrA/omni/README.md

 ```
 to update your database and regenerate the Prisma client.

+## Environment variables

+Before running the application you must provide several variables so the server
+can connect to external services:

+- `DATABASE_URL` – PostgreSQL connection string used by Prisma
+- `SENDGRID_API_KEY` – API key for sending email based sign-in links
+- `EMAIL_FROM` – address emails are sent from
+- `ADMIN_EMAIL` – email allowed to access admin endpoints

+Set these variables in your Vercel project or a local `.env` file.

 ## Workflow

 Write clear commit messages that briefly describe what your change does.
 For example: